Skip to main content

 • “The developers have done a great job with nearly every aspect of the game: UI, AI, graphics (at least in terms of style), sound, world generation, and optimization — it's all very well done.”

-• “Optimization is abysmal and some of the graphical effects both look bad and cook your GPU at the same time, like the fog and night causing everything to glow like crazy.”
+• “Optimization is abysmal; some graphical effects look bad and cook your GPU at the same time, like the fog and night causing everything to glow excessively.”

 • story